 History

-The library stock has grown from 13000 items in 1972 to the present volume of around 42000 and the materials offered have expanded to include non-book materials such as DVDs, audio books on CDs and MP3, jigsaws, board games and a growing digital collection comprising of eBooks, eAudio Books, eMagazines and film streaming service.
+The library stock has grown from 13000 items in 1972 to the present volume of around 42000 and the materials offered have expanded to include non-book materials such as DVDs, audio books on CDs and MP3, jigsaws, board games and a growing digital collection comprising eBooks, eAudiobooks, eMagazines and a film streaming service.

-In March 1994 the service automated its loans and stock management functions, replacing manual cards with computerised system.
-Over the years the Library Management software developed into the modern system incorporating online catalogue and streamlined lending of library materials, culminated in introduction of self-checker in 2017 and RFID in 2021.
+In March 1994 the service automated its loans and stock management functions, replacing manual cards with a computerised system.
+Over the years the Library Management Software developed into the modern system incorporating an online catalogue and streamlined lending of library materials, culminating in the introduction of a self-checkout machine in 2017 and RFID in 2021.

-Public Internet access and word processing facilities have been available since January 1997, library website and online catalogue went live in 2008 and free WiFi access was introduced in 2014.
+Public Internet access and word processing facilities have been available since January 1997, the library website and online catalogue went live in 2008, and free WiFi access was introduced in 2014.

 In 1999 the Town commissioned a review of the library service.
 This review identified the need for a modern facility which would be able to support the more sophisticated and extensive technology required to meet pressing public demand for easy access to electronic resources and word processing facilities.

-The new facility is 1200m2 in total, with 840m2 dedicated to library functions and the reminder comprising meeting rooms and foyer with community noticeboard and public toilets.
-The library has public internet terminals and photocopier, a Local Studies section with a research room and conservation area as well as dedicated areas for reading and study, children, young adults and seniors.
+The new facility is 1200m2 in total, with 840m2 dedicated to library functions and the reminder comprising meeting rooms and a foyer with community noticeboard and public toilets.
+The library has public internet terminals and a photocopier, a Local Studies section with a research room and conservation area, as well as dedicated areas for reading and study, children, young adults and seniors.

-The west face of the new Library features design by Nyoongar artist Joanne Parfitt.
+The external west face of the new Library features design by Nyoongar artist Joanne Parfitt.
 Joanne designed an image of the campfire with the river linking all panels to give the feeling of continuous flow along the building, just as the Swan River flows through the Town of Bassendean.
-The image, said Joanne, ‘makes the connection to our people in the way we lived and the campfire was a special place where the Elders spoke about the dreamtime stories to the young children and their stories were passed down from generation to generation’.
-(Bassendean Briefings March 2005 issue no 42)
+The image, says Joanne, ‘makes the connection to our people in the way we lived, and the campfire was a special place where the Elders spoke about the dreamtime stories to the young children and their stories were passed down from generation to generation,’ (Bassendean Briefings, March 2005, Issue no. 42).

-On Monday 23 March 2020, due to COVID-19 pandemic, the library closed its doors to public under the Emergency Management Act 2005 and remained in lockdown until 25 May, when it re-opened with the new look: safety screens, social distancing and hygiene requirements in place, as per COVID-19 Safety Plan.
-Over the next two years, the library had to adjust to ever changing conditions in order to provide its community with support and services it desired.
+On Monday, 23 March, 2020, due to the COVID-19 pandemic, the library closed its doors to the public under the Emergency Management Act 2005 and remained in lockdown until 25 May, when it re-opened with a new look: safety screens, social distancing, and hygiene requirements in place, per the COVID-19 Safety Plan.
+Over the next two years, the library had to adjust to ever changing conditions in order to provide its community with the support and services it needed.
 But the library always embraced the need for change.

-In 1972, the library opened its doors for 19 hours a week with, the primary purpose of the library was ‘that of education in any field desired by our residents’.
-In 2022, that education desired by our residents its still the library’s primary goal.
-Now the library is open 50.5 hours a week and our services has evolved to not only educate, but to inform, entertain, bring together and inspire.
+In 1972, when the library opened its doors for 19 hours a week, the primary purpose of the library was education in any field desired by our residents.
+In 2022, that education is still the library’s primary goal.
+Now the library is open 45 hours a week and our services have evolved to not only educate, but to inform, entertain, bring together and inspire.
 Our Library has grown into a community space, and we can trace these changes all the way back to 1972.

-• 1972 - Bassendean Memorial Library is open for business.
+• 1972 - Bassendean Memorial Library opens for business.

-• 1986 - The Local Studies Collection was begun, a separate space that allowed the curation of historical information.
+• 1986 - The Local Studies Collection begins in a separate space that allows for the curation of historical information.

-• 2000 - The appointment of a part-time Local Studies Librarian was undertaken, resulting in the improved organization of the collection and increased community access to much of the material.
+• 2000 - The appointment of a part-time Local Studies Librarian is undertaken, resulting in the improved organisation of the collection and increased community access to much of the material.

-• 1994 - The library automated its loans and stock management functions.
+• 1994 - The library automates its loans and stock management functions.

 • 1997 - Public Internet access and word processing facilities are made available.

-• 1999 - Town of Bassendean commissioned a review of the library service.
-This review identified the need for a modern facility.
+• 1999 - Town of Bassendean commissions a review of the library service.
+This review identifies the need for a modern facility.

-• 2008 - Library website and public access catalogue goes live
+• 2008 - Library website and public access catalogue go live.

-• 2010 - Broadband for Seniors: a one-on one computer classes commenced with Commonwealth funding.
+• 2010 - Broadband for Seniors: a one-on one computer classes commence with Commonwealth funding.

-• 2011 - First issue of the library newsletter ‘the Word’ was published in July
+• 2011 - First issue of the library newsletter ‘The Word’ is published in July.

 • 2014 - Introduction of eAudiobooks and eMagazines;